dumlutimuralp/antrea-packet-walks/part_b/README.md

  cookie=0x1000000000000, table=110, priority=0 actions=drop
 vmware@master:~$
 </code></pre>

+The reg0[16] was set to "1" back in L2ForwardingCalc Table #80.
+The value of REG1  was set to "0x2" (which is "2" in decimal) also back in L2ForwardingCalc Table #80.
+"2" is the OF Port ID of antrea-gw0 interface.
+Hence the OVS sends this flow onwards to the antrea-gw0 interface on the Worker 1 node.

 **Note :** The second flow entry in this table obviously drops all the other flows which do not have their "reg0[16]" register set.